Gran Turismo 2: Development

 After the unexpected success of Gran Turismo, Polys Entertainment was spun off into Polyphony Digital; lead developer Kazunori Yamauchi planned to make Gran Turismo 2 "an even better product".
 Ami Blaire (SCEA's marketing director) had high hopes, stating, "the overwhelming and continuing popularity of Gran Turismo clearly positions Gran Turismo 2 to be one of the hottest titles available for the holidays and beyond".
 Jack Tretton (sales vice president of SCEA) had similar enthusiasm, expecting Gran Turismo 2 to "fly off the shelves faster than the original, continuing the momentum of this incredible franchise".

 Upon the game's release, players shortly found various errors and glitches.
 SCEA did not ignore the outcry, and offered a replacement if any problems occurred.
-For example, in version 1.0 of the NTSC-U version of the game, the maximum attainable completion percentage was 98.2%.
-Another glitch was that no matter what, even if a player saves the game, cars can disappear from their garage.
-A third glitch was that certain cars would appear in the wrong races.
+For example, certain cars would appear in the wrong races.
 This was most significant in the 30-lap Trial Mountain endurance race, where a 680 bhp Vector M12 LM edition may appear despite a 295-horsepower entry restriction, effectively making the race nearly impossible to win.
 The reason for the maximum completion percentage falling short is due to two races meant strictly for the European version of the game, and two others being dummied out at some point.
 As a result, the game incorrectly expects 223 events for 100% completion, whereas only 219 are available.

 The game's soundtrack features the 1998 song "My Favourite Game" by The Cardigans.